Dangers of Speeding in a Residential Neighborhood

 - Speed humps are raised areas of pavement that force drivers to slow down.
 There should also be signs warning drivers about the speed humps and telling them to slow down.

 - Chicanes are a series of islands that narrow the road and force drivers to slow down.

 - Bulb-outs, also known as chokers or corner extensions, narrow the road at certain sections of the street, such as entry points and mid-block locations, to force drivers to slow down.

 - Lane narrowing, half closures, median barriers, and turn islands can all be used redirect and reduce traffic speed.

 - Make crosswalks safer by using strategies that include high-visibility signs, blinking lights, textured surfaces, and raised crosswalks.

 Driver Behavior Makes All the Difference

 Driver behavior is crucial to safety in residential neighborhoods.
 When you’re driving, go slow enough to see and respond to every new circumstance.
 Look under parked cars, and you may see children’s feet from the sidewalk, though you can’t see them otherwise.
 If it’s dark, take another 10 mph off your speed, just in case.
 In short, take every precaution necessary to avoid bringing tragedy to your own neighborhood.

-If a speeding driver hurt you, your child, or a neighbor, reach out to the legal team at Bottlinger Law L.L.C.
+If a speeding driver hurt you, your child, or a neighbor, reach out to a dedicated Omaha personal injury attorney at Bottlinger Law L.L.C.
 We’re parents, and we know how confusing and emotional an Omaha pedestrian accident can be.
 Call us today at (402) 505-8234 for a FREE consultation.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with the Bottlinger Law team.